-Selecting import show will shut down Zookeeper (if it is running) and launch ask for the directory containing the show.
+Selecting import show will shut down Zookeeper (if it is running) and launch again, prompting the user to select the directory containing the exports.

 Shows are a collection of component exports in a folder.
 Importing the folder is the same as importing each component separately.